-Example closed end 36 month lease for 2017 Odyssey LX AT (RL5H2hEW) available from 3/1/17 - 5/1/17, $259 per month, $2,999.00 total due at signing includes down payment with no security deposit.
-For well qualified lessees approved by Honda Financial Services.
+Closed end lease for 2017 Odyssey 6 Speed Automatic LX (RL5H2HEW) available from May 2, 2017 through July 5, 2017, to well-qualified lessees approved by Honda Financial Services.
 Not all lessees will qualify.
 Higher lease rates apply for lessees with lower credit ratings.
-MSRP $30,790. (includes destination, excludes tax, license, title, registration, documentation fees, options, insurance and the like).
-Actual net capitalized cost $25,739.74.
+MSRP $30,790.00 (includes destination, excludes tax, license, title, registration, documentation fees, options, insurance and the like).
+Actual net capitalized cost $25,457.22.
 Net capitalized cost includes $595 acquisition fee.
-Dealer contribution required and could affect actual lease payment.
+Dealer contribution may vary and could affect actual lease payment.
 Total monthly payments $10,044.00.
-Option to purchase at lease end $17,550.30.
-Must take new retail delivery on vehicle from dealer stock by 5/1/17.
+Option to purchase at lease end $17,242.40.
+Must take new retail delivery on vehicle from dealer stock by July 5, 2017.
 Lessee responsible for maintenance, excessive wear/tear and 15¢/mile over 12,000 miles/year for vehicles with MSRP less than $30,000, and 20¢/mile over 12,000 miles/year for vehicles with MSRP of $30,000 or more.
 See your Honda dealer for complete details.

 0.9 %APR for 24-60 months